A mother’s love never ends. A mother’s prayers for her adult children should not end either.

-As moms, we are have spent our children’s entire lives working hard to protect them and teach them right from wrong.
+As moms, we have spent our children’s lives working hard to protect them and teach them right from wrong.

-We can become like momma bears when we even think our children are being threatened in any way.
+We can become like momma bears when we even think our children are being threatened.

 Well, believe me, just as God has a plan for their lives, so does the enemy.
 He wants nothing more than to destroy our adult children.

-It is at this time in their lives we must release them to God.
+We must release them to God at this time in their lives.
 After all, He is our Father, the only perfect parent ever, so we can trust our adult children to Him.

 Pray that God will help you to release your adult child into His care.
-God is good, and He only wants what is good for our adult children as well.
+God is good and only wants what is good for our adult children.

 Foundation of Faith